How do professional carriers pack your clothes?

 Before your move, professional packers will develop a personalized plan to pack your items quickly and efficiently.
 Full-service carriers use special bags, boxes, blankets, tape and shrink wrap to keep your items safe and secure.
 They can also pack items for long-term storage or for long-distance moving.
 Most professional carriers are highly experienced and trained to pack your belongings using the best techniques.
 It is recommended to pack your own clothes and prepare a move-in day bag with fresh clothes and necessary toiletries to make it easier to settle into your new home for the first few nights.

 If you have sentimental items, be sure to tell your moving agents which items are important.
-With so much on your plate for your next move, you may be wondering what exactly your moving agents will help you.
+With so much on your plate for your next move, you may be wondering what exactly your moving agents will help you with.
 Can they help you pack your clothes and other personal belongings?
 Generally speaking, the answer is yes, at least for most full-service moving companies.
+As an additional service, moving companies can, in fact, come to your home and assist you with the packing process, including your clothes.
+A low-budget way and possibly the easiest way to move hanging clothes is to use a large drawstring garbage bag.

+On top of this item, place a smaller piece followed by an even smaller one.
 Once the jacket is full, wrap it around the other clothes to create a package.
 Place this and other packages inside a cardboard box with the heaviest one on the bottom.
-Use closet boxes to hang clothes.
-Wardrobe boxes allow you to transfer your hanging clothes directly to a box, with hangers and everything.
+Use closet boxes to hang clothes or wardrobe boxes that allow you to transfer hanging clothes directly into a box.
+Even more daunting than preparing furniture for a move is perhaps figuring out how to pack clothes for it.

+Knowing how to pack clothes for a move goes a long way in reducing headaches associated with it.
+If you're facing a major move and want to reduce stress, one of the best things you can do is improve your packaging style, especially when it comes to your closet.
 Most clothes end up tucked into boxes that stay packed after the move is complete at the end of the day.
-There is also the problem of unpacking them once you arrive at the new place, which can be much easier if you have a plan and take the time to pack your clothes the right way.
+There is also the problem of unpacking them once you arrive at your new place which can be much easier if you have a plan and take time to pack your clothes correctly.
 Atlantic Relocation Systems has extensive experience in moving electronic products and packaging and transporting other sensitive and high-value products.
-Clothes should be one of the last things you pack, so set aside the clothes you'll need in a separate box or suitcase for the days that pass between the day you pack and the day you move in, plus some clothes for a few days or a week later.
+Clothes should be one of the last things you pack so set aside those you'll need in a separate box or suitcase for days that pass between packing and moving in plus some clothes for a few days or a week later.

-When using disposable shoe covers and rugs, as well as track sheets at high traffic points, such as the front door and stairs, carriers take protective precautions to help keep their house, clothing and belongings clean throughout the packing and moving process.
+When using disposable shoe covers and rugs as well as track sheets at high traffic points such as front door and stairs carriers take protective precautions to help keep their house, clothing and belongings clean throughout the packing and moving process.
 Resist the temptation to pack stained or damaged seasonal items without being treated or repaired.
-Another excellent option for packing folded clothes is to use one of the folding methods, then leave it on the dresser and glue the drawers with adhesive tape.
-While not technically considered “fragile” items, some damage (dirt, tears, tears) can occur if not packaged and handled correctly.
+Another excellent option for packing folded clothes is to use one of folding methods then leave it on dresser and glue drawers with adhesive tape.
+While not technically considered “fragile” items some damage (dirt, tears) can occur if not packaged and handled correctly.
+You can even use some of your old clothes to pack other fragile items and fill empty gaps in boxes.

 Polly Amescua